flaturtha/64-testaments/madness-of-krill/madness_v2.md

 I was being overrun.

-I dared peak and the legion of imps were pouring over me like I was nothing more than a speedbump.
+I dared peek and the legion of imps were pouring over me like I was nothing more than a speedbump.

-Their shrill screams and barks pummled me but their teeth and claws didn’t.
+Their shrill screams and barks pummeled me but their teeth and claws didn’t.
 Instead, they poured over me, running headlong towards the south side of the bridge.
+Like a torrent of giant rats.

 Then, they were gone.
 Swallowed up by the fog.

 Above me, the giant bird circled.
 It screeched and beat its wings.
 I could hear the raging cries of the imps and they hung onto the bird with claws and teeth, tearing it apart in midair.

 Above me, a battle.
-Past me, what sounded like a swarm of ants devouring a carcass.
+Past me, the fading sound of an army of imps rushing off into the darkness.

 But I was left alone.
 Utterly alone.
 I stood and look around the bridge.
 The fog hung, giving perhaps fifteen or twenty feet of visibility.
 Beyond that, only sounds.